thirumurthis/Learnings/Chef_Info.md

 This command will update the enivornment json file to the server, and this can be validated in chef server under Environment directory.

 Check `Policy` tab -> `Environments` -> Environment Name -> Attributes tab (at bottom)

+The `knife supermarket` subcommand is used to interact with cookbooks that are located in on the public Supermarket as well as private Chef Supermarket sites.
+A user account is required for any community actions that write data to the Chef Supermarket; however, the following arguments do not require a user account: download, search, install, and list